xuru/pyvisdk/sources/do/host_unresolved_vmfs_extent.txt

     .. py:attribute:: reason

         Reason as to why the partition is marked as copy of a VMFS volume's extent.
-Possible reasons are the disk id is not matching with what the scsi inq is saying or disk uuid is not matching
+Possible reasons are the disk id is not matching with what the scsi inq is saying or disk uuid is not matchingSee HostUnresolvedVmfsExtentUnresolvedReason

     .. py:attribute:: startBlock